Pikaday/Pikaday/README.md

 * `showMonthAfterYear` render the month after year in the title (default `false`)
 * `numberOfMonths` number of visible calendars
 * `mainCalendar` when `numberOfMonths` is used, this will help you to choose where the main calendar will be (default `left`, can be set to `right`).
 Only used for the first display or when a selected date is not already visible
+* `showDaysInNextAndPreviousMonths` render days of the calendar grid that fall in the next or previous months to the current month instead of rendering an empty table cell (default: false)
 * `onSelect` callback function for when a date is selected
 * `onOpen` callback function for when the picker becomes visible
 * `onClose` callback function for when the picker is hidden